Raagh/angular-karma_test-explorer/CONTRIBUTING.md

-# Angular/Karma Test Explorer for Visual Studio Code
+# Contributing to the Angular/Karma Test Explorer for Visual Studio Code

+:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 This repository contains the implementation for `Angular/Karma Test Explorer` extension that works with the [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension.